-Few people give a second thought to their home's lighting, yet it plays a big role in their daily lives.
+Few people give a second thought to their home's lighting, yet it plays a prominent role in their daily lives and energy consumption.
 By spending a bit of time and money updating lightbulbs and controls, homeowners can see the world in a brand-new light.
 Whether you are comparing smart light bulbs, installing smart light switches, or just looking for the best overall lighting system for your home, we shed light on the most popular new features to enhance your interior lighting design.

-A popular trend in home lighting is an automated system that allows a homeowner to control every lightbulb in her home from a single wall panel or using an app on a smartphone or tablet.
-These complex systems can automatically adjust lighting for certain times of day or in conjunction with particular activities or moods.
+A popular trend in home lighting is a centralized automated system that allows a homeowner to control every lightbulb in her home from a single wall panel or using an app on a smartphone or tablet.
+These smart home systems can automatically adjust lighting for certain times of the day or in conjunction with particular activities or entertaining moods.

 Some smart systems are voice-activated with the help of smart assistants, allowing a homeowner to make changes without ever leaving the couch or lifting a finger.
-In addition to being fun to operate, automated lighting systems can potentially reduce your home's utility bill by using energy more efficiently.
-The systems are typically included as part of a larger home automation program, which might also include appliances and the HVAC system.
+In addition to being easy to operate, the automated lighting systems can potentially reduce your home's utility bill by using energy more efficiently.
+The systems are typically included as part of a larger home automation program, which might also include security appliances and the HVAC system.

-There are some pared-down automated lighting systems available for DIY installation.
-The more involved programs, however, are best left to a home automation professional.
-They can create a brand-new progressive lighting scheme or retrofit your current system in a day, especially if you are incorporating other smart devices, like smart locks or smart security systems.
+There are some surprisingly simple automated lighting systems available for DIY installation.
+The more involved smart programs, however, are best left to a home automation professional.
+The experts can help you create a brand-new lighting scheme or retrofit your current system in a day, especially if you are incorporating other smart devices, like smart locks or smart security systems.

 Homeowners who aren't ready to invest in a whole-house lighting system might instead update their home's lightbulbs, incorporate dimmer switches, or add occupancy sensor light switches.
-Most people have already made the switch from incandescent bulbs to compact fluorescents (CFL) because recent changes to U.S. law have made incandescent all but obsolete.
+Most people have already made the switch from incandescent bulbs to compact fluorescents (CFL) because energy efficiency changes to U.S. laws have made incandescent all but obsolete.
 While CFLs dramatically lower energy use, they aren't "green."
 People concerned with the environment might prefer light-emitting diode (LED) bulbs.
 Thanks to their digital nature, LED bulbs also allow for some cool bells and whistles when incorporated with smart technology.